-- f To close the dialog box, click Save. - 4 In the Plugin Options list, select an existing Backup Options Set, or complete the following steps to create a set: - IMPORTANT: On Windows, when you create a Backup Options Set for image-level backups, you must use the default set "Default Backup Options VMware Plugin Windows" as the template.
-If you use any other set as the template, the backup may fail. - a To open the VMware Plugin Backup Options page, click Create New. - b Under Backup Type, select one of the following options.
+f To close the dialog box, click Save.

+- 4 In the Plugin Options list, select an existing Backup Options Set, or complete the following steps to create a set: - i IMPORTANT: On Windows, when you create a Backup Options Set for image-level backups, you must use the default set "Default Backup Options VMware Plugin Windows" as the template.
+If you use any other set as the template, the backup may fail. - a To open the VMware Plugin Backup Options page, click +. - b Under Backup Type on the Plugin Options tab, select one of the following options.